Active Compounds: Kaolinite silica, iron, magnesium, calcium, sodium, zinc, minerals.

 Background: From Gaolin in the Jiangzi province of China a consistent source of this mineral clay was mined, and so the name kaolin was derived.
 Kaolinite was first described as a mineral species in the mid 1800s.
 It is widely used in a variety of processes and added to everyday items.
-You will find kaolinite in ceramics, in medicines, in cosmetics, as a food additive, in toothpastes, as a diffusing coating of glass items- including lightbulbs.
+You will find kaolinite in ceramics, in cosmetics, as a food additive, in toothpastes, as a diffusing coating of glass items- including lightbulbs.
 Used in papermaking, Kaolin clay is added to paper pulp and surface coatings where it improves body, color, opacity, and printability.
 Kaolin is an important ingredient in inks, organic plastics, some cosmetics, and many other products where its very fine particle size, whiteness, chemical inertness, and absorption properties give it particular value.
 It is the requisite ingredient in porcelain.

 It has long been used in natural, organic farming to prevent certain pests from feeding on crops.